inasafe/inasafe-doc/docs/source/training/curriculum/osm-beginner-toolkit.rst

 **Make sure you have battery and reserve cable**

-It is not good thing if your GPS run of your battery, so make sure every group have reserved battery when they go out to mapping.
+It is not a good thing if your GPS runs of your battery, so make sure every group has reserve batteries when they go out to mapping.
-When they come back, they need to move data from GPS to computer.
+When they come back, they need to move the data from GPS to the computer.
-It is better if every group has their own cable, in that way it will be a lot faster copying the data to the computer.
+It is better if every group has its own cable, in that way it will be a lot faster copying the data to the computer.

 **Same format to all GPS**

 Before training, make sure all GPS devices are set to the same format.
 This is for not confusing the participants.
-The main point that we have is to make sure that:
+The main point that we have to make sure is:

 - Arrangement from page is same: Main Menu.
 Track Menu, Map, Satellites.
 - Save coordinate in decimal degrees.